Laurus nobilis: Human uses

+History

+Early evidence of the use of the plant has been found at Ashkelon, Israel, dating to the 7th century BCE.

 Food

 The plant is the source of several popular herbs and one spice used in a wide variety of recipes, particularly among Mediterranean cuisines.
-Most commonly, the aromatic leaves are added whole to Italian pasta sauces.
-They are typically removed from dishes before serving, unless used as a simple garnish.
+They are typically removed from dishes before serving, although they may also be used as a simple garnish.
 Whole bay leaves have a long shelf life of about one year, under normal temperature and humidity.
 Whole bay leaves are used almost exclusively as flavor agents during the food preparation stage.
 Ground bay leaves, however, can be ingested safely and are often used in soups and stocks, as well as being a common addition to a Bloody Mary.
 Dried laurel berries and pressed leaf oil can both be used as robust spices, and the wood can be burnt for strong smoke flavoring.

 Ornamental

 Laurus nobilis is widely cultivated as an ornamental plant in regions with Mediterranean or oceanic climates, and as a house plant or greenhouse plant in colder regions.
 It is used in topiary to create single erect stems with ball-shaped, box-shaped or twisted crowns; also for low hedges.
-However it is slow-growing and may take several years to reach the desired height.
+However, it is slow-growing and may take several years to reach the desired height.
 Together with a gold form, L. nobilis 'Aurea' and a willow-leaved form L. nobilis f. angustifolia, it has gained the Royal Horticultural Society's Award of Garden Merit.

 One of the most important pests affecting ornamental laurels is caused by the jumping plant louse Trioza alacris, which induces the curling and thickening of the edge of the leaves for the development of the insect's nymphs, eventually creating a necrosed gall.
 The species is also affected by the scale insect Coccus hesperidum.